-Do you ever stop to think about the person you have become… your self-identity?
+Do you ever stop to think about the person you’ve become… your self-identity?
 HR consultant and coach Olivia Rowan holds our hand as we get up close with who we truly are.

-Our identity changes as we move through our life stages and we have so many influences impacting on it which we may not even realise.
-We are busy being parents, partners, children, pet owners, siblings, cousins, godparents, friends, managers, business owners, supervisors, colleagues, mentors, team members, etc, etc…!
+Our identity changes as we move through our life stages and there are so many influences impacting on it which we may not even realize.
+We’re busy being parents, partners, children, pet owners, siblings, cousins, friends, managers, business owners, supervisors, coworkers, mentors, team members, etc, etc…!